jywu20/Notes/Computer Science/Logic and PLT/llvm.md

   Like the case in C, we probably shouldn't conceive the type system in LLVM as an implementation of a *type theory*.

-There are some minor differences, where LLVM IR is either more flexible or more flexible.
+There are some minor differences, where LLVM IR is either more flexible or less flexible.

 - In LLVM IR it's possible to have a function argument like `[2 x i64] %0`: in C it's impossible.
 We can do the same by a struct containing two `i64`,